cspenceret/Project1/Ansible/Web Install.md

 [Ansible Install Document](Ansible/Ansible_Install.md)

-Key to this is that the Ansible hosts files contains the IP addresses of the web servers unter the tag [webservers].
+Key to this is that the Ansible hosts files contains the IP addresses of the web servers are configured under the tag [webservers].

 ## Procedure